Praveen290192/DataStructures-Algorithms/Project1/P5_Explanation.md

-Used linked list that links via previous block so the time and space complexity should be O(n)
+Used linked list that links via previous block so the time and space complexity should be O(1) for append